docsteveharris/icmtips/manuscript/33_radiology.md

 - left upper lobe is anterior
 - left lower lobe posterior

+## Abdominal radiographs

+- large bowel should be less than 9cm, peripheral, haustra which do not cross the bowel
+- small bowel should be less than 3cm, central, valvulae conniventes are close together and cross the bowel

 ## CT chest

 Set-up your windows by using Hounsfield units: